-Colleges and universities look at each applicant's academic experience in the context of their academic community and curricular offerings.
-Although popular media seems to focus on particular curricula, each high school sends a school profile with each application to better explain the student's academic experience.
+Colleges and universities look at each applicant's academic experience in the context of their academic community and curricular offerings, and each high school sends a school profile with each application to better explain the academic experience.
 Our current year profile can be found on the BUA website.

-An example of a BUA transcript is included in the Appendix of this Guidebook.
 BUA does not report class rank or grade point average, and as such, neither appear on the transcript.
-Likewise, standardized test scores are not included on the BUA transcript; students will report required scores directly from their College Board and/or ACT account to the colleges to which they apply.
-To distinguish between Academy and University courses, BUA courses are clearly labelled 'Honors' level, while BU courses are marked 'Undergraduate' level.
+Likewise, standardized test scores are not included on the BUA transcript; if desired, students will self-report standardized test scores on the Common Application, or in rare cases, send them directly from their College Board and/or ACT account to the colleges to which they apply.
+To distinguish between BUA and University courses, BUA courses are clearly labeled 'Honors' level, while BU courses are marked 'Undergraduate' level.
 Only final grades appear for semester- or year-long courses; mid-semester and exam grades are not included.
 NOTE: For seniors applying to colleges, mid-year transcripts sent during the application cycle may include mid-year grades for year-long courses still in progress.

-Outside of the Classroom
+Life Beyond the Classroom

 The college admissions process in the United States is about much more than a combination of academic achievement and standardized test scores.
 Colleges and universities are looking to bring in a group of students each year that will positively impact their community both in and out of the classroom.
 While building a class, many institutions hope that their incoming freshman cohort contains enough students to fill different niches around campus.
-Unfortunately for the applicant, it is impossible to assess the institutional needs of a college or university which may change from year to year.
+Unfortunately for the applicant, it is impossible to assess the institutional needs of a college or university, which may change from year to year.
 Although intellectual endeavors are most important, many schools want to know who you are as a person, what interests and skills you will bring to the community, and how you distinguish yourself from other academically excellent applicants.

 There is no secret formula for what you should do with your free time.
-There is no right answer, so we do not advise you to join clubs or participate in activities unless you have a genuine interest in them.
-Colleges can smell a resume building activity from a mile away, and they are truly looking for what motivates you and what you find meaningful.
+There is no right answer, so we encourage you to join clubs and participate in activities that you have a genuine interest in and that bring you joy and satisfaction.
+Colleges are truly looking for what motivates you and what you find meaningful.
 Pursue your interests with gusto.
 If you love to write, join the newspaper or literary magazine.
 If you find whales fascinating, maybe a part-time job at the New England Aquarium is up your alley.

 Some students have become specialists in a particular area.
-As an example, a student interested in environmental studies might choose to take oceanography and environmental science during their senior year, help refine a recycling program at the BUA, do summer programs tagging sea turtles, and write a college essay about a camping experience.
+As an example, a student interested in environmental studies might choose to take oceanography and environmental science during their senior year, help refine a recycling program at BUA, do summer programs tagging sea turtles, and write a college essay about a camping experience.
 By doing this, the student is showing clear commitment and direction and has created a nice theme to the application.
 This student may seem desirable to some schools because of a clear and distinct passion.

 Other students may be seen as generalists.
 As an example, a student might be undecided about a potential college major but has a passion for science.
 In school, the student is active with both the Robotics Team and Model United Nations.
 The student's senior thesis topic is about a particular poet, and their college essay makes connections between poetry and astronomy.
 This student's application highlights many different interests.
 This student is compelling to colleges for breadth of interest, whereas the first applicant is compelling for a more specific interest.
-As long as the interests are genuine, both applicants will demonstrate compelling extra-curricular involvement to colleges.
+As long as the interests are genuine, both applicants will demonstrate compelling extracurricular involvement to colleges.